CefVPN/Client/README.md

 # CefVPN
-**Chromium Embeded Framework Based VPN.**
+**A Chromium Embeded Framework Based VPN.**

 ## Cef/VPN?
-**CefVPN, is an Application that uses CEF and OpenVPN3 to provide a userfriendly and secure**
+**CefVPN, is an Application that uses [CEF](https://bitbucket.org/chromiumembedded/cef/) and [OpenVPN3](https://github.com/OpenVPN/openvpn3) to provide a userfriendly and secure Connection to Protect Your Self-online.
+Unlike the official OpenVPN Connect Client CefVPN is completely Open Source with a more Advaced UI.
+Best of all its the Only VPN that will have bultin themeing support.**

 ## Supported Platforms (ATM)